 As I witness the brilliance of our people despite even a great fracturing of the roads before us during these last few months, I think of all the societies lost, burned down by the greed of the colonists and slave-masters; of all the great minds, kidnapped and broken into by the infectious lust for power.
-But the fact of the matter is that these minds never wholly died, just as the societies never entirely left.
-Remember: the land never forgets; its roots are here once again now, speaking through only more of our voices as we collectively reclaim a world we know we’ve been given to love.
+But the fact of the matter is that these minds never wholly died, just as the societies never entirely vanished.
+The land never forgets; its roots are here once again now, speaking through only more of our voices as we collectively reclaim a world we know we’ve been given to uphold.

 Speaking of which, this makes 100 blogs from yours truly in as many days for “Pandemic in Los Angeles.”
 Thank you to each and every reader and supporter, and please expect more soon after a small break to refresh the sound and keyboards.